Situated in the 18th arrondissement, the majestic Sacré-Cœur basilica is one of Paris’ most visited monuments.

 The ceiling’s mosaics

 The ceiling of the apse is ornate with France’s largest mosaics, measuring about 480m2.
 Designed by Luc-Olivier Merson in 1922, it represents Christ in Majesty with a Latin inscription: to the sacred heart of Jesus from a fervent, penitent and thankful France.

 The bronze altar is based on the one at Cluny Abbey (Burgundy).

-The vast crypt and its vaults feature statues of Patron saints and a relic believed to be the Sacred Heart of Jesus-Christ.
+Finally, the vast crypt and its vaults feature statues of Patron saints and a relic believed to be the Sacred Heart of Jesus Christ.

 Access inside the church is free but there is a charge for entry to the crypt and the ascent to the dome.

 - Discover the hill of Montmartre on the blog

 - What to see in the 18th arrondissement of Paris